Alphazero99/Hostel-Management/README.md

 3. Feedback System: Collects feedback from students to help improve hostel services.
 4. Mess Fee Structure: Displays detailed information about the mess fee structure.
 5. Attendance System: Tracks the attendance of students to ensure accountability and safety.

+Created by - Anshaj , Tejash , Ayush and Yash